camunda/camunda-docs-manual/content/update/patch-level.md

   </tbody>
 </table>

-# Upgrade your Server

-Depending on the scenario in which the Camunda BPM platform is deployed, you have to adjust the upgrade process.
+# Full Distribution

+If you installed the [Full Distribution]({{< relref "user-guide/introduction/downloading-camunda.md#download-the-runtime" >}}) on an application server, you need to update the libraries and applications installed inside the application server.
 Please note that the following procedure may differ for cluster scenarios.
 Contact our [support team](https://app.camunda.com/jira/browse/SUPPORT) if you need further assistance.

-* Shut down your server
+* Shut down the server
-* Exchange Camunda BPM libraries, tools and webapps (EAR, RAR, Subsystem (JBoss), Shared Libs) - essentially, follow the [installation guide](ref:/guides/installation-guide/) for your server.
+* Exchange Camunda BPM libraries, tools and webapps (EAR, RAR, Subsystem (JBoss), Shared Libs) - essentially, follow the [installation guide]({{< relref "installation/full/index.md" >}}) for your server.
-* Restart your server
+* Restart the server

+# Custom Application with Embedded Process Engine

+In case you use an embedded process engine inside your Java Application, you need to

+1. update the Process Engine librarayin your dependency management (Apache MAven, Gradle ...),
+2. re-package the application,
+3. deploy the new version of the application.

+# Standalone Webapplication Distribution

+In case you installed the [Standalone Webapplication Distribution]({{< relref "user-guide/introduction/downloading-camunda.md#download-the-runtime" >}}) you need to

+1. undeploy the previous version of the webapplication,
+2. deploy the new version of the webapplication.

+# Multiple Patch Level Versions

+It is possible to upgrade the Camunda BPM platform over multiple patch level versions at once (e.g., from 7.1.0 to 7.1.4).